 Then I learned something that changed my mindset, and gave me a new and confident perspective: People look for products, and come back for experiences.

 Even if every crochet shop sells granny square blankets, they are each unique in product, style, presentation, communication, packaging, and personality.

 Each one of these differences will appeal to a specific client, and bring them fulfillment and satisfaction.

 These components matter in every business, no matter how big or small.

 In fact, satisfaction should be a goal; happy clients will keep coming back, and repeat clients become super fans and your best advocates!

 When your clients are happy, you’re happy.

-Delivering satisfaction takes planning and commitment, so here are three tips to stay on track:
+Delivering satisfaction takes planning and commitment, and here are three tips to stay on track.